treyerice/Online-Coursework/free-code-camp/basic-algorithm-scripting/002-factorialize-a-number/readme.md

-# Free Code Camp Basic Algorithm Scripting:  Reverse a String
+# Free Code Camp Basic Algorithm Scripting:  Factorialize a Number

 Instructions:

-1. Reverse the provided string.
+1. Return the factorial of the provided integer.

-2. You may need to turn the string into an array before you can reverse it.

-3. Your result must be a string.
+2. If the integer is represented with the letter n, a factorial is the product of all positive integers less than or equal to n.

+3. Factorials are often represented with the shorthand notation n!

+For example: 5! = 1 * 2 * 3 * 4 * 5 = 120

 4. Remember to use Read-Search-Ask if you get stuck.
 Write your own code.

 5. Here are some helpful links:

-* Global String Object

-* String.prototype.split()

-* Array.prototype.reverse()

-* Array.prototype.join()
+* Arithmetic Operators